a-fsh-r/a-fsh-r.github.io/index.md

 ---

-I am a first-year MSc student of Electrical and Computer Engineering at McGill University.
+I am a second-year MSc student of Electrical and Computer Engineering at McGill University.
 Currently, I'm working under the supervision of professor Brett Meyer at [McGill Edge Intelligence Lab (MEIL)](http://meil.ece.mcgill.ca/).
 Previously I received my BSc in Computer Engineering from the Amirkabir University of Technology.